mongodb/specifications/source/unified-test-format/unified-test-format.rst

 potential error from the operation (e.g. enter a ``try`` block).
 Proceed with executing the operation and capture its result or error.

+Note that some operations require special handling, as discussed in `Entity Test Operations`_.
+For example, model objects may need to be converted to documents (before matching or saving in the entity map) and returned iterables may need to be fully iterated.

 If `operation.expectError <operation_expectError_>`_ is specified, the test runner MUST assert that the operation yielded an error; otherwise, the test runner MUST assert that the operation did not yield an error.
 If an error was